Kyle Craig: Violets Are Blue

 In the wake of Cavalierre's murder, Craig engages in a covert cat-and-mouse game with Cross, threatening his family and friends as the Mastermind.
 While this is going on, he also assists Cross in his investigation of a series of vampiric serial killings in San Francisco.
 Over the course of the investigation, they realize that the murders are the work of a cult and track similar killings across the country.
 When Cross returns to Washington, Craig enters his house and prepares to kill both him and his family.
 However, because Cross is recovering from injuries inflicted by a suspect, Craig does not consider him a worthy opponent at the moment and leaves.

 After Cross links the killings to Daniel and Charles, a pair of travelling magicians, he and Craig travel to New Orleans to put them under surveillance.
 As the investigation progresses, Craig becomes increasingly hostile to Jamilla Hughes, an SFPD detective aiding Cross; Hughes considers Craig to be a control freak who has serious issues with women.
 After Daniel and Charles are mysteriously killed during a Halloween party, Cross receives another taunting call from the Mastermind; this time, he notices Craig watching him intently.

 Cross comes to believe that while Daniel and Charles were involved in the killings, they had been framed for the more sloppy murders committed by Michael and William, two brothers also involved in their cult.
 When Hughes returns to San Francisco and is kidnapped by the cult, Cross and a seemingly detached Craig stake out the animal preserve where it is based.
 Events transpire to where Cross saves Hughes and the FBI apprehends the cult.
 However, upon receiving another threatening call from the Mastermind, Cross arranges for his family to be moved to a safe location.
-Cross suddenly realizes that Craig is the Mastermind, and arrives at Hughes' apartment to protect her from him.
+Cross is afraid the Mastermind will go after Hughes and goes to her apartment to watch it.
+While there, he sees Craig surveilling Hughes' apartment and realizes that Craig is the Mastermind.

 Calling FBI director Ronald Burns, Cross learns about the Bureau's suspicions of Craig in both the Cavalierre and Lieberman murders.
 Cross races back to Washington to protect as many of his relatives and friends as possible from Craig's homicidal wrath.
 Cross correctly deduces that Kate McTiernan, one of the protagonists from Kiss the Girls, is his next target.
-He finds Craig at McTiernan's home and engages in a vicious struggle with him, eventually knocking him out with a bottle.
-When Craig comes to, Cross goads him into making a confession, which is recorded on his cell phone.
-Kyle is sent to supermax security prison ADX Florence, where he being held on death row.
+He finds Craig at McTiernan's home and engages in a vicious struggle with him, eventually knocking him out.
+When Craig comes to, Cross goads him into making a confession, which is recorded on his answering machine after he called it from his cell phone.
+Kyle is sent to supermax security prison ADX Florence, where he is held on death row.